 Poland Universities offer studies to International students at an average cost of 2,000 euro per year for a first degree, while fees for higher degrees and vocational programs average 3000 euro per year.

-Poland’s cost of living is also surprisingly low, and in fact lower than in most other European countries
+Poland’s cost of living is also surprisingly low, and lower than in most other European countries

 Poland student accommodation offers a wide variety to its students like any other studying destination.
-Many Universities have their own dormitories, which are usually the cheapest option available.
+Many universities have their dormitories, which are usually the cheapest option available.

 However, most students prefer to rent a room in a private apartment.

 For a student planning to study in Poland, this article will give you accommodation tips for studying in Poland and things associated with your expenditure calculation.

 In case you still find any doubts or concerns, the experienced team of OCXEE is always there to guide you and help you with the best options available in the market.

 You can also read our blog on 10 Affordable Places To Study Abroad In The World For Students

 Poland has modern, clean, and safe environments for its students and it offers a variety of social and cultural opportunities.
 An added advantage is that cost of living is much lower than in Western Europe.